How to Choose Chords for Your Melody

 A minor / G major / F major / F major - G major / A minor

 By better understanding the relationship between melodic notes and diatonic chords, every melody that worms its way into your ear can find a comfortable habitat to call home.
 Next time inspiration decides to strike, just remember to transcribe, analyze, and test out your options.
+You can also demo all of your chord and melody options by recording them with the free Spire app for iOS.
 Happy writing.